Home » pallet projects » Antique Sewing Machine New T.V. Table

 Step one was to start dismantling the sewing machine.
 There are screws everywhere.
 Resist the urge to take a hammer to anything.

 More screws to remove.
-This photo gives you a good look at the rough shape this piece was in, even the metal parts.
+This photo gives you a good look at this piece’s rough shape, even the metal parts.

 *this post contains affiliate links, read more here*